diogotcorreia/master-thesis/docs/content/ch02-background.typ

 As already mentioned, extensive research has been conducted on the topic of JavaScript prototype pollution, including in both server-side and client-side JavaScript.
-For instance, #cite(<ghunter>, form: "prose") and #cite(<silent-spring>, form: "prose") have identified various universal gadgets in NodeJS (a server-side JavaScript runtime) which when combined with prototype pollution can result in @rce, @ssrf, privilege escalation, path traversal, and more.
+For instance, #cite(<ghunter>, form: "prose") and #cite(<silent-spring>, form: "prose") have identified various universal gadgets in NodeJS (a server-side JavaScript runtime) that when combined with prototype pollution can result in @rce, @ssrf, privilege escalation, path traversal, and more.
 These are called universal gadgets since they rely on built-in modules in NodeJS instead of